google/WebFundamentals/src/content/en/fundamentals/performance/why-performance-matters/index.md

-- [Expedite the delivery of resources using resource hints](/web/fundamentals/performance/resource-prioritization). `rel=preload` is one such resource hint that allows early fetches of critical resources before the browser would otherwise naturally discover them.
-[This can have a pronounced positive effect](https://medium.com/reloading/preload-prefetch-and-priorities-in-chrome-776165961bbf#0106) on page rendering and lowering [Time to Interactive](/web/tools/lighthouse/audits/time-to-interactive) when used judiciously. [`rel=preconnect` is another resource hint that can mask the latency of opening new connections for resources hosted on 3rd party domains](https://www.igvita.com/2015/08/17/eliminating-roundtrips-with-preconnect/).
+- [Expedite the delivery of resources using resource hints](/web/fundamentals/performance/resource-prioritization). `rel=preload` is one such resource hint that allows early fetches of critical resources before the browser would otherwise discover them.
+[This can have a pronounced positive effect](https://medium.com/reloading/preload-prefetch-and-priorities-in-chrome-776165961bbf#0106) on page rendering and lowering [Time to Interactive](/web/tools/lighthouse/audits/time-to-interactive) when used judiciously. [`rel=preconnect` is another resource hint that can mask the latency of opening new connections for resources hosted on third party domains](https://www.igvita.com/2015/08/17/eliminating-roundtrips-with-preconnect/).
 - Modern sites ship [a _lot_ of JavaScript](http://httparchive.org/trends.php#bytesJS&reqJS) [and